 The Cats Mother

-This project is a collaboration with performance artist, Craig Manson.
-The performance was development and has been supported by The National Theatre of Scotland, and Hab Arts, Manchester.
-A work in progress performance was shown in September 2017 at Emergency micro festival in Manchester.
+The performance was developed as part of a week long residency with The National Theatre of Scotland.
+A twenty minute work in progress performance was shown in September 2017 at Emergency micro festival in Manchester, curated by Word of Warning.
 Comments from Emergency Sharing: